 Top 5 trends in visual branding

-What trends to expect in visual branding and identity design in 2023?
+What trends to expect in visual branding and identity design this year?

 I don’t like articles that tell us what trends and events we are to expect for the future.
 And yet I’m writing a post exactly like that—even though I can’t see the future, either, I’m really interested in this topic.
 Looking at it from a distance, from above, what is the current situation in visual branding and identity design and in what direction are they evolving?
 It is almost the end of the year, which is a good occasion to project these processes for the next year and an opportunity to give a strong and clickable title to my post.????